 The employer operated under the name First Choice Hospitality LLC dba Social 24 from at least February 2, 2014 through June 29, 2014, when the employer changed the company to 24 Depot LLC dba Zaboo.
 Larysa Budinski was the sole member of these LLC's.
-Orest Romanick purchased 24 Depot LLC dba Zaboo on August 4, 2014, at which time the name changed to Kempshall LLC dba Zaboo, with Mr. Romanick as the sole member and Ms. Budinski in a management role.
+Orest Romanick purchased 24 Depot LLC dba Zaboo on August 4, 2014, at which time the name changed to Kempshall LLC dba Zaboo, with Mr Romanick as the sole member and Ms. Budinski in a management role.

-The claimant worked for the employer operating as First Choice Hospitality LLC dba Social 24 (hereafter "the employer") from February 2, 2014 through June 29, 2014, when the business closed.
-She received a weekly salary of \$500.00.
+The claimant worked for the employer operating as 24 Depot LLC dba Social 24 (hereafter "the employer") from June 30, 2014 through August 3, 2014, when the business was purchased by Mr. Romanick.
+She expected she would receive a weekly salary of \$500.00, as she had with the prior company.

-Nazar Lopushansky, Larysa Budinski's son, hired the claimant to help Ms. Budinski with the business.
-The claimant provided credible testimony that Mr. Lopushansky represented to her that he was an owner of the business.
+Nazar Lopushansky, Larysa Budinski's son, originally hired the claimant to help Ms. Budinski with First Choice Hospitality LLC dba Social 24.
+The claimant provided credible testimony that Mr. Lopushansky represented to h er that he was an owner of the business.
+Her employment continued over to the new business, 24 Depot LLC dba Zaboo.